SkyLine (Frankfurt): Separation of airside and landside areas

-Future extensions
+Extensions

-A second route is currently undergoing planning.
-It is going to start at "Fernbahnhof" (long-distance train station), which will be built above the regional train station's connection passageway to the long-distance station.
-From there, it will run elevated to Terminal 2, Concourse D, E station, which was already designed for this interchange between the two lines.
-When completed, the station will turn into a 5-platform (3 island, 2 side) interchange.
-The line will then continue east to the A5 motorway, then curve south to parallel it and run at-grade but still grade-separated, with an emergency stop placed halfway, until finally reaching Terminal 3 station.
-The new line will be about 5.7 km (3.54 mi) long and is set to open, together with Terminal 3 itself, in 2026.
-Operating speed will be 80 km/h (50 mph) on the Terminal 2 - Terminal 3 section.
+A second route was opened in 2026.
+It starts at "Fernbahnhof" (long-distance train station), above the regional train station's connection passageway to the long-distance station.
+From there, it runs elevated to Terminal 2, Concourse D, E station, which is designed for an interchange between the two lines.
+The station turns into a 5-platform (3 island, 2 side) interchange.
+The line then continues east to the A5 motorway, dropping down to ground level to not hinder the sight of landing Aircraft, then curve south to parallel it and run at-grade but still grade-separated, with an emergency stop placed halfway, until finally reaching Terminal 3 station.
+The new line is about 5.7 km (3.54 mi) long.
+Operating speed is 80 km/h (50 mph) on the Terminal 2 – Terminal 3 section.

-The system will be constructed by a consortium led by Siemens Mobility using the Airval technology.
+The system was constructed by a consortium led by Siemens Mobility using the Airval technology.